chenyingshu/gogogo/index.md

 This is the basic introduction of our project, including system illustration, system demonstration and a final project presentation with a validation trip.

+We aim to design a trip planning system considering cost effectiveness, comfort and happiness for photograph lovers.

+The output recommended locations and paths were verified with a actual trip experiment.
+And we discover that our system's plan can recommend places suitable for photographing with few people and artistic scenery, and provide happy traveling experience with less boring transportation.

 ## System Illustration
 In this project, we prototype a one-day trip plan with public data and data-driven algorithms.